loyaltyfoundation/lf-esports-guide/docs/hardware/peripherals.md

 While not essential, the following can enhance your esports setup:

-- **External Keypads**: Useful for specific games requiring additional key bindings.
+- **Webcams**: Essential for streaming or video-based coaching sessions.
+- **External Microphones**: Professional audio quality for streaming or content creation.
 - **Cable Management Tools**: Keeps gaming stations organized and reduces clutter.
-- **Webcams**: Essential for streaming or video-based coaching sessions.

 ---